Psychoanalytic Required Courses

 10 Sessions

 This course will be aimed at students who have had no formal training in supervision or have begun doing some supervision.
 While there is no cohesive model of the supervisory process, it has been more thoroughly studied and conceptualized then many clinicians realize.
 This course will attempt to acquaint students with that work.
 This course will attempt to articulate an interpersonal/relational point of view.
 The main features of that point of view are an emphasis on the supervisory relationship as a collaborative endeavor, and an alertness to the ongoing experiences of both participants in the relationship and the way those experiences can facilitate or hinder learning.
+This course will aim to acquaint students with the basic tools of the supervisor and to give them some experiential exposure to their own personally based biases, blind spots, strengths, and weaknesses as supervisors.

 607: Current Research in Complex Psychopathology